l3m0ntr33/VTproxy/README.md

 VirusTotal's **Intelligence search** is a powerful premium feature, but it comes with a **limited monthly quota** (typically 10-20 searches/month depending on your subscription).

 **The issue:** Every time you use the VT website's search bar — even for simple lookups like a single domain, file hash, URL, or IP — **it consumes 1 Intelligence search quota**.
-This happens whether you're doing a basic lookup or an advanced query with [VT Intelligence modifiers](https://raw.githubusercontent.com/Neo23x0/vti-dorks/refs/heads/master/README.md).
+This happens whether you're doing a basic lookup or an advanced query with **VT Intelligence modifiers**.

-This is wasteful when you just want to check a single indicator without using advanced search features.
+> This is wasteful when you just want to check a single indicator without using advanced search features.

 ### The VTproxy Solution